 The very second the 3rd round started Nezu’s corner threw in the “red baton” to mercifully end the match.
 Nezu was disappointed but Kuramoto showed no signs of slowing down and the accumulated damage made a comeback unlikely.
 The official time was 1 second into the 3rd round by TKO, corner stoppage.

 Elusive sniper Kiyotaku Shimizu faced prolific finisher, Hawaiian Shojin Miki in a battle mostly contested on the feet.
 The combatants mirrored each others leg kicks to get going before opening up with their hands.
 Shimizu pulled ahead, timing his lead left hook over Miki’s strikes.
 The Hawaiian mixed things up with a big throw but Shimizu skillfully reversed to take top before returning to the feet.
 2 blistering left hooks stunned Miki who backpedaled to the cage.
 There he was greeted by a onslaught of strikes prompting the referee to wave the fight off at 4:19 of the first.
-Miki was not happy with the stoppage but he was taking damage and not answering.
+Miki was not happy with the stoppage but he was taking damage and not answering or engaging.

 In the 2nd atomweight tournament bout Tanja Angerer got off to a good start, hurting Mina Kurobe with a stiff and accurate jab.
 Once Kurobe closed the distance however she cinched a single leg and angled to put Angerer down.
 From there Kurobe would defend the arm bar and punish with strikes or pass to side.
 Kurobe turned up the intensity as time ticked down, raining down elbows and punches from the side.